Find a courseExpand

 - and collaboratively.

 We teach you the skills for evidence-based practice, encouraging you to develop a problem-solving approach to clinical practise.
-And instil you with confidence to use your own clinical and professional judgement to influence practice.

 How to apply